Brenda Blethyn: 1980–1995: Early work and sitcom roles

+1996–2003: Film breakthrough and acclaim

 Blethyn's breakthrough came with Mike Leigh's 1996 drama Secrets & Lies.
 Starring alongside Marianne Jean-Baptiste, she portrayed a lower-class box factory worker, who after years once again comes in contact with her illegitimate grown-up black daughter, whom she gave up for adoption 30 years earlier.
 For her improvised performance, Blethyn was praised with a variety of awards, including the Best Actress Award at the 1996 Cannes Film Festival, the British Academy Award, a BAFTA Award, a Golden Globe and an Academy Award nomination for Best Actress.
 Upon its success, Blethyn later stated: "I knew it was a great film, but I didn't expect it to get the attention it did because none of his other films had and I thought they were just as good.
 Of course, I didn't know what it was about until I saw it in the cinema because of the way that he works—but I knew it was good.
 That it reached a wider audience surprised me."
 Besides critical acclaim Secrets & Lies also became a financial success; budgeted at an estimated $4.5 million, the film grossed an unexpected $13.5 million in its limited theatrical run in North America.